 Q: How does community solar work?

-A: The Department of Energy & Environment (DOEE) provided grants through the Solar for All program for partner organizations to build and operate offsite solar facilities throughout the District of Columbia.
+A: The Department of Energy and Environment (DOEE) provided grants through the Solar for All program for partner organizations to build and operate offsite solar facilities throughout the District.
 These solar facilities are open to subscription from income-eligible residents to claim a portion of the project relative to their household electricity usage .
 The solar energy generated by the subscriber’s allocation is sent directly to the power grid, and the subscriber receives solar credits, or Community Net Metering (CNM) credits on their electricity bill for the same solar output.

 Q: What are the benefits of Community Solar?